Wizarding World of Harry Potter Tips

 Be sure to wear some comfortable walking shoes because you’ll be on your feet for most of the day.
 It will take a few minutes to walk from the parking lot to the enterance gates, then another 10-15 minutes to the entrance of Hogsmeade.
 And if you are coming with little ones, be sure to come prepared with your stroller (or rent one).

 There is nothing worse than getting excited about something only to find out that you – or your child – don’t meet the requirements.
 Such is the case with theme park rides.
-Unfortunately, many rides have height requirements which your children may not meet.
+Unfortunately, many rides have height requirements that your children may not meet.

 Like other rides at Universal Orlando, we recommend that you check the height requirements before you go.
 The Wizarding World of Harry Potter only has a handful of actual rides but they are all pretty amazing and worth checking out if you are able to.
 Here are the height requirements: